Fork and Merge

 Note

 We strongly encourage forking a view for all research, analysis, and testing, no matter how incidental.
-It is much easier to “fix” any errors by simply discarding a forked view and its data than it is to manually clean up bad data that has been merged into a “good” / existing view.
+It is much easier to “fix” any errors by simply deleting a forked view and its data than it is to manually clean up bad data that has been merged into an existing / production view.

 For additional background on views, layers, and the fork and merge process, see our blog post, the Synapse documentation (including some best practices), or the Views and Layers section of the Optic UI documents.